 To set up the campaign, you can add target conditions such as “Click an element” by using the CSS path of the free-trial button, along with the URLs on which the button is present and other conditions you want to add.
 The advantages of adding Click behavior as a target condition are:

-- Precise targeting – If you just define visitor segments by using a URL, all visitors landing on the URL will become a part of the test.
+- Precise targeting – If you define visitor segments using a URL, all visitors landing on the URL will become a part of the test.
 However, not every visitor will click Free Trial.
 By adding in-session behavior, you can target visitors landing on the page and then clicking the button.
 This will help you narrow down the scope of the segment.

 - Accurate test results – Adding the in-session behavior condition ensures that only visitors who perform the defined action become a part of the test segment (after clicking the free-trial button in our example).
 This step ensures that your decisions and changes to the websites are data-driven and based on accurate statistics.

 Consider that your website already displays a pop-up for email subscription when users try to exit the website.
 For this hypothesis, you need to test a variation that displays the promo code instead of the email subscription pop-up to a specific visitor segment.
-To make sure that accurate data is collected and relevant content is displayed for the visitor, add the visitor behavior about trying to close the page to the variable that identifies visitors who have not made any purchase on the website.
+To ensure that accurate data is collected and relevant content is displayed for the visitor, add the visitor behavior about trying to close the page to the variable that identifies visitors who have not made any purchase on the website.

 How to Access Behavior Settings